 Overall, reading this article to me sounded like a shame on us as far as fashion is concerned.
-Let’s not forget, a good percentage of these so called African fabrics are coming from China and Holland.
+Let’s not forget, a good percentage of these so-called African fabrics are coming from China and Holland.
 Now we have foreign designers such as Dolce and Gabanna to Stella Jean spearheading “African fabrics designs”.
-Fast forward to this article, now we loosing grip of our own labour and the sales of African fabrics or African designs IN Ghana.
-Technically, this means that, do things continue to expand in this motion, what is currently branded as African fashion will literally have nothing do to with Africans or Africa.
-From origin, raw materials, resources, labour, distribution, culture, you name it.
+Fast forward to this article, now we losing grip of our own labor and the sales of African fabrics or African designs IN Ghana.
+Technically, this means that do things continue to expand in this motion, what is currently branded as African fashion will literally have nothing do to with Africans or Africa.
+From the origin, raw materials, resources, labor, distribution, culture, you name it.
 We might even be lucky to be the number one consumers and trendsetters if it goes commercial.
-It would just be a bunch of colourful dresses making its popularity of the word Africa.
+It would just be a bunch of colorful dresses making the popularity of the word Africa.

 Take a trip down to Osu street where many tailors sell African fashion accessories and even dresses all within the range of 10-25Ghana Cedis, thats 5-13 dollars for those that don’t know.
 The same as the lady below is trading in.
 The average maxi dress abroad costs £130, which is roughly 400 ghana cedis.
 So of course it makes sense business wise to purchase dresses at 20-25ghana cedis in bulk, take them abroad and make a whopping 190% profit.